litestar-org/litestar/docs/usage/responses.rst

 You do not have to specify the ``media_type`` kwarg in the route handler function if the response should be JSON.
 But if you wish to return a response other than JSON, you should specify this value.
-You can use the :class:`MediaType <starlite.enums.MediaType>` enum for this purpose:
+You can use the :class:`MediaType <litestar.enums.MediaType>` enum for this purpose:

 .. code-block:: python

-   from starlite import MediaType, get
+   from litestar import MediaType, get

    @get("/resources", media_type=MediaType.TEXT)